Roman Phifer: Coaching career

-Broncos
+Denver Broncos

 On February 9, 2009, Phifer was hired as the assistant linebackers coach for the Denver Broncos, assisting linebackers coach Don Martindale.
 Phifer helped outside linebacker Elvis Dumervil achieve a league-leading and franchise record 17 sacks on the season and Pro Bowl berth, as well as making inside linebacker D.J.
 Williams a Pro Bowl alternate after ranking 11th in the league with a team-high 122 tackles.